esper-io/dev-docs/docs/home/espercli.md

 ```

 #### 3. set-active
-The set-active sub command used to set a group as the active group and show the details of the current active group with no options.
+The set-active sub command is used to set a group as the active group and show the details of the current active group with no options.
 ```sh
 $ espercli group set-active [OPTIONS]
 ```